 Mentorship is a non-formal educational tool for professional development and provides benefits for both the mentee and the mentor.
 The ESPNIC Mentorship program aims to support career development and job satisfaction for less experienced colleagues from all backgrounds and disciplines.
-It aims to create a valuable network, increase knowledge sharing and improve interpersonal and communication skills.
+We wholeheartedly welcome mentee applications from low and middle income countries (LMICs).
+We strive to create a valuable network among the mentorship program participants with our dedicated congress meetings and online lounges.

 The mentor-mentee relationship is built on personal connection and mutual respect.

-- The mentor and mentee must trust each other
+- The mentor and mentee trust each other

-- They both must be willing to share information about themselves
+- They both are willing to share information about themselves

 The program will run for a minimum period of 12 months, renewable once following mutual agreement from both parties.